 First, you always need to make sure you have decent insurance before selling your motorcycle.
 Even if you didn’t have insurance before, get insurance during the selling process.
 You can click here to view a list of insurance agencies near you and compare rates that cater to your specific needs.

-Getting your motorcycle stolen during test rides while your selling is a common worry.
+Getting your motorcycle stolen during test rides is a common worry.
 Even if you take all the proper safety precautions, there’s no guarantee of what people will do.
 Insurance will reimburse you what your motorcycle was worth if it was stolen by a potential rider, even if you initially consented to let them take it for a ride.
-Click here to learn more about what to do if your motorcycle is stolen.
+You can click here to learn more about what to do if your motorcycle is stolen.

 People are often afraid of what will happen with insurance if their motorcycle gets damaged during a test ride from a buyer.
 The good news is that insurance will likely cover damages to your motorcycle, even if you weren’t the one riding it (you’ve appointed what’s called a permissive rider).